John HOWELL, Private – Royal Marines 15th (Plymouth) Company, Charlotte 1788.

 He served with Captain-Lieutenant Meredith’s Company as part of the Port Jackson Garrison.

 John arrived on Norfolk Island aboard HMS Sirius in March 1790, disembarking from HMS Sirius after she was wrecked on 19 March.
-By June 1794, John was listed as living with Mary EATON (one of Mary Shepherd’s aliases, First Fleet 1788), John was a Free Settler, having resigned from the Marines on Norfolk Island.
+By June 1794, John was listed as living with Mary EATON (one of Mary Shepherd’s aliases, convict, First Fleet 1788), John was a Free Settler, having resigned from the Marines on Norfolk Island.
+Their daughter Mary Shepherd was born in Dec 1793, she died 1 Feb 1794.

 John and Mary were married 30 June 1795 St Phillips Sydney, both signing their names.
 The witnesses were Thomas Chipp and his wife Jane Chipp (nee Langley) who had married on Norfolk island in November 1791.